-Students apply to the Harrison School of Pharmacy for admission into the Doctor of Pharmacy Program through the PharmCAS forms.
+Students apply to the Harrison College of Pharmacy for admission into the Doctor of Pharmacy Program through the PharmCAS forms.
 This is done upon satisfactory completion of the Pre-Pharmacy program or evidence that this program will be successfully completed at either Auburn University or another accredited college prior to admission.
-Students not previously enrolled at Auburn University must also apply and be admitted to Auburn University after their admission to the Harrison School of Pharmacy.
+Students not previously enrolled at Auburn University must also apply and be admitted to Auburn University after their admission to the Harrison College of Pharmacy.

 To be considered for admission to Auburn University, an applicant must have a satisfactory citizenship record, a minimum 2.5 cumulative GPA on a 4.0 scale on all college work attempted, and eligibility to re-enter the institution last attended.
-Please be aware that Auburn University Harrison School of Pharmacy does not grant grade forgiveness.
+Please be aware that Auburn University Harrison College of Pharmacy does not grant grade forgiveness.
 Grades of D will not transfer into a professional program at Auburn University.
 If a course is repeated, both the initial and repeat grades for the course will be used in calculating the GPA.

-Upon completion, the PharmCAS Application will be reviewed by the school's Admission Committee.
+Upon completion, the PharmCAS Application will be reviewed by the college's Admission Committee.
 The Committee will make a decision on each applicant to either extend or deny an invitation for an interview.
 All correspondence will be sent by email to the address you provide on your PharmCAS application.

 If you are extended an interview, it is mandatory that you attend.
 It is anticipated that interviews will begin in August and may extend through April.
 Interviews will be conducted during the week.
-Applicants invited for an interview will be notified by email indicating the date and time their interview will take place in the Harrison School of Pharmacy.
+Applicants invited for an interview will be notified by email indicating the date and time their interview will take place in the Harrison College of Pharmacy.
 Applicants will be interviewed by students, faculty and staff.
 The interview is designed to evaluate the applicants' interpersonal, leadership and problem-solving skills.
 An interview score is calculated and is utilized in making admission decisions.
 A list of possible hotel accommodations, directions, and a campus map are provided to assist with your travel planning.